 Read more: Sony A7C review

 The Nikon Z6 II is a light refresh of the original Z6, with a second memory card and processor bringing a bump to burst shooting, now up to 14fps, and the promise of 4K 60p video via an update.
-However, 60p video will cropped (and not here until February 2021) and the camera still lacks an articulating screen, limiting its appeal for video and vlogging.
+However, 60p video is cropped and the camera still lacks an articulating screen, limiting its appeal for video and vlogging.
 Existing Z6 owners won't see a need to upgrade, but new buyers will get a very capable camera at a pretty good price.
-The dual card slots are a definite plus point, Nikon's in-body stabilisation is very good, and the list of Nikkor Z lenses is growing steadily.
+The dual card slots are a definite plus point, Nikon's in-body stabilization is very good, and the best Nikon Z lenses are some of the best on the market right now.

 This section contains cameras that are designed for video first and stills second (or, in the case of the EOS C70, video only).
 The Sony A7S III is a classic example; a stellar 4K camera that can also capture 12MP stills.
 The Lumix S1H is another; a big, heavy beast that does have a 24MP sensor but leans so far towards video that the stills capability is more of a bonus.
 The Canon EOS C70 looks like a mirrorless camera, but it's really a cinema camera.
 We include it as an example of one of the best cinema cameras for handheld video, vlogging and one-person filming.